 Healthcare-associated infections (HAI) are a severe public health problem.
 Among the pathogens related to HAI, the group of bacteria is the one that stands out.
 According to the Brazilian Health Surveillance Agency (ANVISA) March 2014's Health Services Quality and Patient Safety Bulletin, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter spp., and Pseudomonas aeruginosa are the primary pathogens associated with catheter-related bloodstream infections in adult patients hospitalized at Brazilian intensive care units.
 The antimicrobial resistance associated with these infections has been considered one of the main challenges of humanity in the 21st century.
 Its incidence has been increasing at alarming levels, leading to loss of effectiveness of antimicrobial agents, increased morbimortality, and hospitalization time of patients.

-One of the research approaches used in biology to construct knowledge is the empirical one, executed with observable experiments and without inferring the dynamicity around the biological system.
+One of the research approaches used in biology to construct knowledge is the empirical one, executed with observable experiments and without inferring the dynamicity of the biological system.
 On the other hand, theoretical approaches aim to construct mathematical models that, although precise, often do not accurately represent the biological system reliably.
-When considering these two approaches simultaneously, as systems biology proposes, the results are much more promising.
+The results are much more promising when considering these two approaches simultaneously, as systems biology proposes.